eve-esa/data-scraping/README.md

 ## New Scraper
 In order to add a new scraper, the following steps are required:
-1. Create a new file in the `scraper` folder with the name of the scraper.
-E.g.: `new_editor.py`
+1. Create a new file in the `scrapers` folder with the name of the scraper.
+E.g.: `new_editor_scraper.py`
+2. Implement a new Pydantic model, representing the configuration of the new scraper, in the Python file previously created by extending the `BaseConfigScraper` class.
+If you need enumerators, please extend `Enum` from the `base_enum` module.
-2. Create a new class in the file created in step 1.
+3. Implement a new class in the file created in step 1.
 The class must inherit from the `BaseScraper` class and implement the due methods / properties:
    - `model_class`: a `@property` returning the Pydantic model of the configuration of the scraper
    - `cookie_selector`: a `@property` returning the CSS selector of the cookie banner to be clicked, if any, or an empty string if the website does not have a cookie banner
    - `scrape`: a method that scrapes the website and returns the data
    - `post_process`: a method that post-processes the data scraped and returns a list of strings representing the URLs of the files to be downloaded / uploaded to the storage
    - `upload_to_s3`: a method that uploads the files to the storage
-3. Enrich the `config.json` file with the JSON-formatted configuration of the new scraper
+4. Enrich the `config/config.json` file with the JSON-formatted configuration of the new scraper